Experience Manager to Creative Cloud folder sharing best practices

 The integration includes the following elements:

-- Adobe Marketing Cloud Assets core service: Acts as an intermediary between AEM and Creative Cloud storage services.
-Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the AEM Assets instance.
-They also define a list of approved Creative Cloud collaborators, that AEM Assets users can share folders too for additional security.
+- Adobe Marketing Cloud Assets core service: Acts as an intermediary between Experience Manager and Creative Cloud storage services.
+Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the Experience Manager Assets instance.
+They also define a list of approved Creative Cloud collaborators, that Assets users can share folders too for additional security.

 - Creative Cloud desktop application: (Optional) Allows for direct access to shared folder/files from creative user’s desktop via sync with Creative Cloud Assets storage.